yogyogi/Ardalis-Clean-Architecture-Implementation/README.md

 6. Login, Logout, Register features in Razor Pages.
 7. Unit, Integration and Functional Tests.

+# Running in your PC
+1. Download the repository and run it.
+Then go to /Student/Read uri to start with the CRUD operations.
+2. For Identity you have to perform migrations.
+This will create Identity database.
+Go to the directory of "Web" project where their is `Clean.Architecture.Web.csproj`.
+From here run the migration commands.

+`dotnet ef migrations add MIGRATIONNAME -c AppIdentityDbContext -p ../Clean.Architecture.Infrastructure/Clean.Architecture.Infrastructure.csproj -s Clean.Architecture.Web.csproj -o Data/Migrations`

+`dotnet ef database update --context AppIdentityDbContext`

 ## Want to support me ?

 <a href="https://www.buymeacoffee.com/YogYogi" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" width="200"  style="height: 60px !important;width: 200px !important;" ></a>